-A few weeks later the Committee attacked the city jail, seized two other men, and hanged them both, despite the authorities attempts to protect them.
+A few weeks later the Committee attacked the city jail, seized two other men, and hanged them both, despite the authorities’ attempts to protect them.
 The committee abolished itself after three months out of deference to due process, but reconvened in 1856 and undertook four more lynchings, again with a high degree of popular and press support, public demonstrations, and pseudo-military regalia.

 The states and territories of the plains and mountain West showed comparable patterns of vigilante justice.
 While miners feared that the gold dust they were painstakingly accumulating might be stolen, cattlemen had to be vigilant against the threat of horse and cattle thieves.
-Theodore Roosevelt was expressing a fairly common opinion when he wrote that in the early days of these ventures, vigilante justice and even vendettas, were defensible.
+Theodore Roosevelt expressed a fairly common opinion when he wrote that in the early days of these ventures, that vigilante justice and even vendettas, were defensible.

-“As soon as the communities become settled and begin to grow with any rapidity the American instinct for law asserts itself; but in the early stages each individual is obliged to be a law unto himself and to guard his rights with a strong hand.” – Theodore Roosevelt
+“As soon as the communities become settled and begin to grow with any rapidity the American instinct for law asserts itself; but in the early stages each individual is obliged to be a law unto himself and to guard his rights with a strong hand.”

 In 1863, Bannack, a remote community in Montana territory, was plagued by a gang of hijackers who attacked gold convoys and stagecoaches, seizing property and killing travelers.
 The citizens of Bannack, and those of the nearby settlement of Alder Gulch, created a vigilance committee of their own, only to discover that the criminal mastermind was their own sheriff, Henry Plummer.
 Henry Plummer was an odd, many-sided character, extremely hot-tempered, who over the years had shot and killed several men in barroom brawls.

-Learn more: The California Gold Rush
+Learn more about the California Gold Rush

 Nine men died in one incident, the Battle of Bates Point in 1884, when Stuart’s men set fire to the cabin in which the rustlers were sheltering, then shot them down as they emerged from the flames.
 He later justified his ruthless approach to law and order in a book, Forty Years on the Frontier, and retained a reputation, not for lawlessness, but for being one of Montana’s leading pioneer citizens.
 President Grover Cleveland made him the United States’ ambassador to Uruguay and Paraguay.